Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 Children inherit parent role /!\

 You can have a more permissive parent role and a more restrictive child role

+# Billing
+Billing roles are defined in IAM (BillingAccountViewer, ...)
+Billing accounts are linked to projects
+Each project must be link to a Billing account and you cannot attach a new project to a billing account without thel BillingAccountUser role

+Alerts can be set on budget

+Billing can be exported into BigQuery or Cloud Storage (using CSV or JSON format)

 # Accessing gcloud